BakhtiarAhmed41/AI-Chatbot/README.md

-# Chatbot Interface Using Google Generative AI and Gradio
+# AI Chatbot Using Google Generative AI and Gradio

 This repository contains a Python-based chatbot interface that utilizes Google Generative AI's `gemini-pro` model to create an interactive conversational application.
 The interface is built with Gradio for an intuitive and user-friendly experience.